joomla/accessibility/docs/tutorials/assistive-technologies.md

 Users who find it difficult to communicate with a computer through their eyesight, for example blind people, can hear text and communicate with the computer through voice.

 ### Speech recognition or voice recognition programs
 Software that captures speech from a microphone or phone and saves it as text or interprets it, as commands, instead of a mouse or keyboard.
 It may be used by people who have certain physical disabilities.
-Allows the user, with limited or no arm and hand fine motor control to input text and/or control the user interface via speech. **Note**: The term _voice recognition_ also often refers to software, that is aimed at identifying the person who is speaking.
+Allows the users who cannot enter text with their hands to enter text and control the interface via speech.

+**Note**: The term _voice recognition_ also often refers to software, that is aimed at identifying the person who is speaking.

 ### An alternative pointing device or alternative input devices
 Allows users, with limited or no arm and hand fine motor control, control their computers, through means, other than a standard keyboard or pointing device.
 Examples include smaller or larger keyboards, joysticks, trackballs, foot pedals, eye-gaze pointing devices, head pointers, sip-and-puff systems controlled by breathing and other special input devices.